klamma/ar-for-eu-book/_chapters/chapters/ci_unity.md

 ### Test Runner Window

-The test runner adds a new window which can be found under *Window > General > Test Runner*.
+The test runner adds a new window which can be found under Window > General > Test Runner.
 It provides a list of available tests which are grouped by their namespace.

 ### Play Mode Tests and Edit Mode Tests